coconup/nomadpi/README.md

 # nomadPi

-This is a software stack designed to run on the Raspberry Pi that lets you control everything within your campervan, motorhome or tiny home.
+This is a software stack designed to run on the Raspberry Pi that lets you control everything within your campervan, boat or tiny home.

 It was initiated as an alternative software stack for the [VanPi](https://pekaway.de/) platform, which it aims at supporting in the future, but it can also run independently.